Guide authored by PCOS supplement provider, Fertility Family.

 - Being overweight/obese

-- Polycystic ovaries visible on ultrasound scan
+- Over 20 immature follicles or swollen ovaries visible on ultrasound scan

 - Infrequent or absent periods indicating a lack of ovulation, which can lead to infertility